lynshao/Lab.github.io/_pages/about.md

   - /about.html
 ---

 The Intelligent Communication Lab is dedicated to pushing the frontiers of research and innovation in wireless communications, networking, and machine learning.
 We have a dual research focus:  one dedicated to uncovering fundamental insights, and the other focused on crafting practical solutions with real-world impact.
-To achieve these goals, we employ a blend of traditional techniques like signal processing and interdisciplinary methods like data science.
+To achieve these goals, we employ a blend of traditional techniques like signal processing and interdisciplinary methods like data science 1.

 About the Supervisor
 ======